 Within the highest levels of public policy development is probably just a bunch of people who model how they think the world should develop, and then from there formulate their methods to achieve their idealised goals.
-Agenda 21, with its seemingly (or superficially) irrational focus of forcing higher city densities, may only be one of many methodologies to effectively manage and guide the human animal to an idealised end-point.
-And the truth be damned?
-The propagandist has no time for the truth.
-He sees you as an ignorant masses (which is what most of us are - sorry!) who simply need to be guided in the most efficient and responsible manner possible.
+Agenda 21, with its seemingly (or superficially) irrational focus of forcing higher urban densities, may only be one of many methodologies to effectively manage and guide the human animal to an idealised end-point - and the truth be damned?

-I have casually said before that there are only two great problems in the world: Population control and eugenics.
-Because they are ultimately necessary as a policy focus (unless you believe humans are above natural law - serious thinkers don't) yet extremely difficult to deploy and be open about.
+I've casually said before that there are only two great problems in the world: Population control and eugenics.
+Because they are ultimately necessary as a policy focus (unless you believe humans are above natural law.
+Serious thinkers don't) yet extremely difficult to deploy and be open about.
 All other problems, by comparison, are academic.

-This is why I am open to the possibility of a kind of conspiracy behind the Agenda 21 movement.
+This is why I'm open to the possibility of a kind of conspiracy behind the Agenda 21 movement.
 Again I might not be completely right, but it really is, overall, a jacket that fits.
-Agenda 21 just looks like another population-control policy.
+Agenda 21 looks like another population-control policy.

 The mind of the true elite:

 Imagine this scenario.
-You and your colleagues (all on the same level as you) have a responsibility, as much as anyone else, to form public policy on national and global levels, and are therefore responsible at least as much as any other human being to think on a long-term basis about the environmental and social evolution of the planet.
+You and your colleagues (all on the same level as you) have a responsibility, as much as anyone else, to form public policy on national and global levels, and are therefore responsible as much as any other human being to think on a long-term basis about the environmental and social evolution of our planet.
 An extreme but real responsibility.

 Now how would this affect your thinking?
-Really, you would be under huge pressure to confront your comfortable opinions and, basically, become deathly realistic.
-At least insofar as you can be.
-You would do this because you know that you simply have to be this way.
+Really, you would be under huge pressure to confront your comfortable opinions and, basically, become deathly realistic - at least insofar as you can be.
+You would do this because you know that you simply have to.

 Can you see my point?
-Put yourself in the role of whoever it is at the top of public policy formation and you can relate to their mentality, or what at least should be their mentality.
+If you put yourself in the role of whoever it is at the top of public policy formation, and you can relate to their mentality or what at least should be their mentality.

-The common man's emotional programming is to never think in terms of eugenics because it has been so deeply associated with Nazis's and mad scientists.
+The common man's emotional programming is to never think in terms of eugenics because it's been so deeply associated with Nazis's and mad scientists.
 The man on the street goes through some kind of identity crises if he even goes there, in thought.
 But a true elite would never do this.
-They would sigh, take a deep breath, and then say: "Ok, Let's look at the human breeds, and types, quantify the differences insofar as we can understand them, and then relate this understanding to our policy.
-Because as long as we are developing international public policy we must be realistic on all fronts so that we can model, to the best of our ability, long-term developmental impacts".
+They would sigh, take a breath, and then say: "Ok, Let's look at the human breeds, and types, quantify the differences insofar as we can understand them, and then relate this understanding to our policy; because as long as we're developing international public policy we must be realistic on all fronts, so that we can model, to the best of our ability, the long-term developmental impacts".